animshamura/ERPNext/README.md

 # ERPNext

 ## ☐ Requirememts:
-- A cluster with MetalLB installed
+- A cluster with MetalLB
 - A NFS server as a storage class
 - NFS client installed in all cluster nodes
 - Ingress controller in the cluster